Erickrus/mindjet-parser/README.md

 # mindjet-parser
-Java based Mindjet Parser Library and Customized Implementation Sample
+A Java-based Mindjet Parser Library and Customized Implementation with Sample

 1. Topic/Parser class is designed:
    to extract information from mindjet with its text and path.